50 beautiful places to visit in South Korea

 21. Cheongdo Bull Fighting Festival (청도 소싸움 축제)

 As the biggest bull fighting festival in South Korea, Cheongdo Bull Fighting Festival attracts around half a million people every year.
-In addition to the big matches of 130 fighting bulls, there are art contests, cow-play exorcisms, rodeo experience, and even magic shows to entertain the crowd.
+In addition to the big matches of 130 fighting bulls, there are art contests, cow-play exorcisms, rodeo experiences, and even magic shows to entertain the crowd.

-If the sights are a bit too violent for your taste, check out other Cheongdo attractions such as the Nakdae Waterfall and Unmun Temple.
+If the sights are a bit too violent for your taste, there are other Cheongdo attractions such as the Nakdae Waterfall and Unmun Temple.

 Cheongdo-gun, Gyeongsangbuk-do (경상북도 청도군)